 The Protestant Church of Christ also calls itself the Churches (or “churches”; lowercase “c”) of Christ.
 The utilization of both names grants the group flexibility: the word “Church” (singular) communicates unity, and the word “Churches” (plural) communicates the autonomous nature of each local congregation.
 It makes sense; the Catholic Church has used the same names for centuries, but the Catholic Church’s use of the words do not indicate autonomy, but rather, unity even amongst its individual assemblies.

 “Autonomy” is a goal and mark of the Protestant Church of Christ, whereas unity (catholicity) is a goal and mark of the Catholic Church of Christ; and even into the local congregations the Catholic Church remains united.
-And she, the real Church of Christ, remains united because of (not despite of) her hierarchical structure.
+And she, the real Church of Christ, remains united because of (not despite of) her hierarchical structure—her guarding of the Deposit of Faith: orthodoxy.

 One Protestant Church of Christ writer, Edward C. Wharton, describes his group’s position well, and he provides insight into your group’s collective mind.
 He introduces the subject of autonomy in his book, The Church of Christ, by writing: